 Intermolecular Forces vs Thermal Interactions

-Intermolecular forces and thermal interactions are two of the most important themes underlying the study of physical chemistry and materials science.
 Intermolecular forces describe the attractive or repulsive forces between molecules or particles that affect properties such as boiling and melting points, viscosity, and solubility.
-These forces include van der Waals forces, hydrogen bonds, and ion-dipole interactions—very significant in determining how molecules will interact with one another.
-The other side involves thermal interactions, which refer to all those effects that temperature has on molecular behavior.
-As temperature increases, molecules gain kinetic energy and develop an enhanced state of motion with an increased collision rate.
-This kinetic energy—directly proportional to the temperature—gives rise to phenomena such as phase transitions like melting or boiling and thermal expansion.
+These forces include van der Waals forces, hydrogen bonds, and ion-dipole interactions, which are very significant in determining how molecules will interact with one another.

 Thermal Energy